Taradale, New Zealand: Twentieth century onwards

-Amalgamation with Napier had been proposed and disputed for many years, and the merger was passed by referendum in 1968.
-The final meeting of the borough council was held on 26 March 1968 and Taradale became a part of Napier City Council, even though it still retains its strong community spirit.
-The last mayor of Taradale was Arthur Miller, a popular and respected member of the community.
-He is remembered for his public service, especially in his push to establish Taradale Intermediate and Taradale High School.
-His support for education was recognised in 1971, when a new school in Guppy Road was named Arthur Miller School.
+The town was administered by Taradale Borough Council from 1953 to 1968.
+It was one of the fastest-growing boroughs in New Zealand in the 1960s.
+Retailers considered it a good place to establish shops with rapidly expanding population.
+People took pride in their property and Taradale became known as the Garden Borough.
+Amalgamation with Napier was proposed and debated for many years until it was approved by referendum in 1968.
+The final meeting of the borough council was held on 26 March 1968 before it was absorbed by Napier City Council.
+The last mayor of Taradale was Arthur Miller, who pushed to establish Taradale Intermediate School and Taradale High School.
+His support for education was recognised in 1971, when a new primary school in Guppy Road was named Arthur Miller School.